kaizhu256/node-swagger-mongodb/README.md

 /*
 example.js

-this node script will serve a web-page with interactive jslint
+this node script will serve a
+lightweight swagger-ui crud api backed by mongodb

 instruction
     1. save this script as example.js